brandon-peat/TechDeck/README.md

 1. Open the `.sln` file in the root
 2. In the `TechDeck.Database` project, double click the script `TechDeck.Database.publish.xml`
 3. Select `Publish`
+4. Open the `.sln` file in the root
+5. In the `TechDeck.Database` project, double click the script `TechDeck.Database.publish.xml`
+6. Select `Publish`

 If you open SQL Server Management Studio and connect to:

 - Server name: `(localdb)\MSSQLLocalDB`
 - Authentication: Windows Authentication